prozilla-os/ProzillaOS/docs/roadmap/README.md

 For more detailed information, check the [task board](https://prozilla.notion.site/8325fabca1fb4f9885b6d6dfd5aa64c8?v=1a59f7ce50914f5ea711fe6460e52868&pvs=4) on Notion.

-## Desktop

-A customizable desktop with a wallpaper and shortcuts to applications, files or folders.

 ## Visual Studio Code clone

 A fully functional VSC clone called Code Editor.